 "I'm not in any fucking trauma, Kerxy.
 I'm perfectly fine.
 I don't need the psych telling me stuff I already know."
 He told his brother.
 A subtle anger fumed out of him.

 Being the only family he had left, Kerxis was only concerned for his younger brother's wellbeing.
 He knew he wasn't at home all the time because he had to work to keep Castellone fed and had to pay off his tuitions at school.

-The minute Castellone got home that day, he locked himself in his room and stayed up until he finally finished his part of the dreaded research.
+Back to the now, the minute Castellone got home, he locked himself in his room and stayed up until he finally finished his part of the dreaded research.
 He didn't care much about the quality of the output just as long as he had something to present the group the following day.
 He didn't even care whether they passed or failed either.
 If I say something now I might just regret it later.

 Kerxis hadn't come home that night.
 He was always busy with work.
 When he was early, Castellone often skipped dinner.
 It was one of the effects of not having anyone around the whole time.
 Most times, he would cook dinner for himself, sometimes for both of them when he felt like it.
 At first his cooking tasted bad, but learning to grow in a solitary life, he improved over time.

-The next morning, the alarm blared him to awaken.
+The following morning, the alarm blared him to awaken.
 He reached out to turn it off, got out of bed, and prepared for school.
-Kerxis's bedroom was just across from his and his brother's door was ajar.
-He peered inside but no one was there.
-He headed downstairs to check if anyone was around but only saw an empty space.
+Kerxis's room was across from his and noticed that his brother's door was ajar.
+He opened to see if anybody was there but no one was.
+Kerxis didn't come home.
+After that, he went downstairs to grab breakfast.

 He heard a sound from the garage.
 It sure didn't sound like the engines of Kerxis' car so he went to check it out just in case.
 He saw someone closing the garage doors upon entering their property.